segmentio/segment-docs/connections/destinations/catalog/faq/how-do-i-setup-a-dynamic-coupon-program-to-reward-loyal-customers/index.md

 ## Set it up

 First, register for an account with Customer.io and Amplitude.
 Then, enable Customer.io and enable Amplitude on your Segment project.
-Finally, go into your Customer.io account and enable “sending data to Segment”:
+Finally, go into your Customer.io account and enable "sending data to Segment":

 ![](../images/asset_tps7HAgP.png)